CBGamesdev/chilibowlflash/readme.md

 -
 iD Software - Creators of Wolfenstein (Port by https://github.com/loadx/html5-wolfenstein3D) -
+Stayko (https://github.com/stayko) - Creator of JS Blackjack used -
 Ruffle Team - Creator(S) of Emulator used - Website: https://ruffle.rs/#
 -
 Ben Firshman - Creator of (other) emulator used - Website: https://fir.sh/ -
+Aidan Harris - Creator of LodlineGBA basis for (other, other) emulator used - jackmonty753 - Hoster of GBABandicoot, edited version of emulator above -
 Me - For making this
 -